-The site is physically suitable for the proposed density of development because the Phase I site area consists of four acres in size and the proposed density of 200 rooms complies with the permitted site density as allocated by the NVSP district zoning designations and district boundaries applicable to the Project site.
+The site is physically suitable for the proposed density of development because the area consists of 2.6 acres and the proposed density of 198 bedrooms within 118 condominium units complies with the permitted site density as allocated by the NVSP district zoning designations and district boundaries applicable to the project site.

 e.
-The design of the subdivision or the proposed improvements are not likely to cause substantial environment damage or substantially and avoidably injure fish or wildlife or their habitat.
+The design of the subdivision or the proposed improvements are not likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat.